forcedotcom/cli/releasenotes/sfdx/README.md

 Want to check out the new `sf` executable of Salesforce CLI?
 [Click here for the release notes.](../sf/README.md)

+## 7.131.0 (Dec 16, 2021) [stable-rc]

+These changes are in the Salesforce CLI release candidate.
+We plan to include these changes in next week's official release.
+This list isn't final and is subject to change.

+* CHANGE: Installing the `sfdx` executable with the `npm install sfdx-cli -g` command no longer installs the `@salesforce/cli` package, which corresponds to the `sf` executable.

+   To install `sf`, run this command: `npm install @salesforce/cli -g`.

+   Installing Salesforce CLI with the installers and TAR files hasn't changed; they still install both the `sfdx` and `sf` executables.

 ## 7.130.1 (Dec 9, 2021) [stable]

 * NEW: Assign permission set licenses to users with the new `force:user:permsetlicense:assign` command.
 The command works similarly to the existing `force:user:permset:assign` command.
 This example shows how to assign the permission set license named `DreamHouse` to a user with username `me@my.org`: